 Staying true to his sense of humour, Karl has directed a small feature film to be broadcasted in the small theatre next to the jewellery room.
 During the film, Coco Chanel, as a friendly spirit (albeit with a sharp character) comes face to face with Karl and confronts him of the changes in the House of Chanel.
 The outcome?
 Of course a happy one.

-Angela’s note to all future attendees:
+Note to all future attendees:

 Note to all Coco fans like myself, it is not mandatory to dress up for the visit, but having a piece of Chanel on you seems to have been an unspoken rule amongst the stylist visitors.
 Download the Mademoiselle Privé app before you go – it uses augmented reality and location based beacons to complement your visit and provides you with relevant information throughout the exhibition for a fuller understanding of your journey inside the world of Coco Chanel.